2026-02-28 · StudyBoost Team

 Study Topic A → Break → Study Topic B → Return to Topic A → Study Topic C → Mix practice

 Even spacing reviews by 30-60 minutes strengthens memory compared to blocked studying.
+Combine this with active recall for the strongest results in limited time.

 9. Practice Under Timed Conditions